ddesantiago/BTC_clossing_price_analysis/README.md

 3. **Exploratory Data Analysis (EDA)**:
    - Descriptive statistics (mean, median, standard deviation).
-   - Time-series visualization of closing prices.
+   - Time-series visualization of closing prices using matplotlib and seaborn library.
-   - Rolling averages to smooth out short-term fluctuations.

-4. **Visualizations**:
+4. **Analyzing Monthly & Yearly Trends**:
+   - Manipulate data in order to fit desired chart parameters
-   - Line charts showing Bitcoin’s price trends over 5 years.
+   - Average closing price by month over all years 2020-2025
-   - Moving average overlays to identify bullish/bearish trends.
-   - Volatility analysis through standard deviation plots.

 5. **Findings & Interpretations**:
-   - Long-term patterns and whether Bitcoin follows cyclical trends.
-   - Significant price surges or drops and possible external factors influencing them.
-   - Variability and risk assessment.
+   General:
+   - shows continued price increase over 5 years
+   - High volatility

+   Specific:
+   - in many years, theres steady 3 month increase from Jan, and the year end close price was higher
+   - 2025 is peculiar and significantly higher then previous years

 ## Potential Actions & Recommendations
-If this analysis were conducted for a **hypothetical investor or financial analyst**, possible recommendations could include:
+Possible recommendations could include:
+- Beginning of the year is a decent time to buy
+- Expected growth if purchased early or held throughtout the year
 - **For Long-Term Investors:**
   - If the data shows a consistent upward trend, **holding Bitcoin long-term** might be a good strategy.
   - If volatility is extreme, consider **diversifying investments** rather than going all-in on BTC.